aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Unfortunately, my blog does not have a comment section, but you can [open an issue or a discussion on GitHub](https://github.com/aghArdeshir/aghardeshir.github.io/) if you have anything to share, any idea, question, disagreement, or want to contribute to this blog post in any other way.

 Thanks for reading! ❤️

-// TODO: run SEO?Lighthouse checks to see how it performs in SEO